 It doesn't have it all its own way though.
-If you're looking for the best bang-for-your-buck high-end smartphone then the OnePlus One trumps the Nexus 5, although it is a little tricky to get hold of and it comes from an unknown Chinese firm.
+If you're looking for the best bang-for-your-buck high-end smartphone then there are a few, such as the OnePlus One, which trump the Nexus 5.

-The Nexus 5 still represents great value for money, and for the Android purists out there who aren't desperate about having the latest and greatest specs it still offers an excellent smartphone experience.
+The Nexus 5 still represents decent value for money, and for the Android purists out there who aren't desperate about having the latest and greatest specs it still offers an excellent smartphone experience.

 First reviewed: October 2013